Quarks-1/mock-roulette-game/README.md

 # Mock Roulette Game
-Repository for a Mock Roulette Game made with Django, JS, HTML.
+Repository for a Mock Roulette Game made with Python, Django, JS, HTML.
 Copied from private class repository, thus commit history has been lost.